 The “Hull Pals” and the Hull City Hall Recruitment Office

-Within the first six month of the war, over 20,000 men from Hull had enlisted, and by the end of the war some 70,000 had served in His Majesty’s Services.
-They all served for a variety of reasons – some out of a sense of duty and patriotism, some for a change and adventure, others for money.
-However, all answered the call to do a practical job with little idea of what lay before them.
+Within the first six month of the war, over 20,000 men from Hull had enlisted, and by the end of the war some 70,000 had served in all branches of His Majesty’s Services.
+The recruits served for a variety of reasons – some out of a sense of duty and patriotism, some for a change and adventure, others for money.
+However, all answered the call to do a practical job, with little idea of what lay before them.
+Over 6,500 of these men who enlisted in Hull died in the war, Soldiers Died records reveal that the number of deaths increased during the war, with 197 deaths in 1914, 816 deaths, in 1915, 1,798 deaths in 1916, 1,781 deaths in 1917 and 1,978 deaths recorded in 1918.

 Hull City Hall Recruitment Office

 The 2nd Hull Battalion or Hull Tradesmen (11th East Yorkshires) were raised within 3 days.
-They were under the temporary command of Lieutenant Colonel, LJ Stanley, with the Headquarters based at the Hull Cricket Pavilion on Anlaby Road.
+They were under the temporary command of Lieutenant Colonel, LJ Stanley, with the Headquarters based at the Hull Cricket Pavilion on Anlaby Road (now the KCom sports stadium).

 Recruitment for the 4th Hull Pals (the 13th East Yorkshire Regiment) began on 16th November 1914.
 This received all able bodied volunteers, regardless of class and trade and became known as the “T’Others”.
 Commanded by Lieutenant Colonel, RH Dewing, a retired Indian Army Officer, they had no permanent barracks, but trained at the Market Place in Hull City centre.